 Infrequent visitors to a store, or customers requiring only a few items will find web-based scanning more convenient than downloading an app.

-A powerful barcode scanner for the web helps retailers strike a balance between experience, expense and effort by;
+A powerful web-based scanner helps retailers strike a balance between experience, expense and effort by;

 - Adding affordable high-performance scanning to their website